-Michele has been appointed as a judge pro tempore for the Commerce Program of the Philadelphia Court of Common Pleas, and serves as a Hearing Committee Member for the Supreme Court of Pennsylvania’s Disciplinary Board.
+Michele has been appointed as a discovery master and as a judge pro tempore for the Commerce Program of the Philadelphia Court of Common Pleas, and serves as a Hearing Committee Member for the Supreme Court of Pennsylvania’s Disciplinary Board.
 She is frequently called upon to lecture on matters involving civil procedure and attorney ethics.
 Michele has been recognized as one of the country’s Top 250 Women in Litigation and as a Local Litigation Star by Benchmark: The Definitive Guide to America’s Leading Litigation Firms and Attorneys, as one of Pennsylvania’s “Most Powerful and Influential Women” by the Pennsylvania Diversity Council, and as a top attorney by Pennsylvania Super Lawyers magazine.

 - Successfully defended several prominent law firms and attorneys against legal malpractice suits in Pennsylvania state courts, including winning defense jury verdict in Montgomery County Court of Common Pleas after lengthy trial.

 - Won dismissal on jurisdictional grounds of technology company’s claims against West Coast investor.
 Return on Intelligence, Ltd., v.
 Shenkman, 2017 WL 3310684 (E.D.
 Pa.
 August 3, 2017).